IDMNYU/BlinkingBeeping/README.md

 ##### **Attendance and Assignments**

 * Attendance is mandatory.
 Unexcused absences will affect your grade.
-One unexcused absence is allowed; after that, your final, overall, numerical grade will drop by 5 percent for each additional absence.
+One unexcused absence is allowed; after that, your final numerical grade will drop by 5 percent for each additional absence.
 * Three or more unexcused absences will result in your failure in the class.
 * Be on Time.
 Tardiness will affect your grade.
-For every 10 minutes of tardiness, your final, numerical grade will drop by 0.5 percent.
+For every 10 minutes of tardiness, your final numerical grade will drop by 1 percent.
 * Contact the professor at least 24h in advance by email if you will not be in class.
 * absence to observe religious holidays will not be penalized, however the students should give prior notice as described above.
 * if you miss class because of illness or personal issue, let me know immediately via email. **You must also submit documentation to Deanna Rayment at deanna.rayment@nyu.edu.** Until I receive notification from her, any absence will be considered unexcused.
-* Late assignments will be penalized by 1/2 grade point for each day past due date.
+* Late assignments will be penalized by 1/2 grade for each day past due date.

 ### **ACADEMIC HONESTY**